 Beyond bridging the gap between legislators and youth in Queensland, QYP also provides an outstanding opportunity for personal development, be that in leadership skills, public speaking ability or the lifelong friendships forged throughout the experience.

 A volunteer team of young people work together to bring the program to life: the QYP Executive Team.
-Led by a Program Coordinator, 18 past participants are trained, licensed and supported by the Brisbane YMCA to ensure that this is truly a premier youth event – organised by youth, for youth.
+Led by a Program Coordinator, 18 past participants are trained and supported by the Brisbane YMCA to ensure that this is truly a premier youth event – organised by youth, for youth.

 Anyone aged 15-25 with a passion for change can nominate for QYP.
 All you need to have a great time in the program is some enthusiasm – we’ll teach you all you need to know about parliamentary debate, Bill writing, working with the media and more!
 Like the real Queensland Parliament, however, we can only select so many Youth Members, so if you miss out on your first attempt, we’d love to hear from you again the year after.